JuanSanMedina/ecan_recognition/README.md

 # E-can Raspberry PI

 This repo was developed during my Graduate Reasearch Assistantship (GRA).
 It includes code to be deployed on a Raspberry PI.

-Briefly, the objective is to control a stepper motor to take 360 degrees pictures of garbage.
+The objective is to control a stepper motor to take 360 degrees pictures of garbage.
-Then it uploades the images to a Django web application.
+Then, upload the images to a [Django web application](https://github.com/jsmedmar/ecan_app).

 # Important